-A Flexi Cap Mutual Fund is a type of equity mutual fund that gives fund managers complete freedom to invest in companies of any size — large-cap, mid-cap, or small-cap — based on where they see the best opportunities.
+A Flexi Cap Mutual Fund is a type of equity mutual fund that gives fund managers complete freedom to invest in companies of any size , large-cap, mid-cap, or small-cap basically based on where they see the best opportunities.
 Unlike other funds that stick to one market category, flexi cap funds are dynamic.
 This means they can shift investments from large companies to mid or small ones, depending on what’s performing well at the time.

 These funds basically bring together features of:

-These best flexi cap mutual funds have delivered solid returns while actively managing allocation across large-cap, mid-cap, and small-cap segments — which makes them ideal for long-term investors seeking dynamic market exposure.
+These best flexi cap mutual funds have delivered solid returns while actively managing allocation across large-cap, mid-cap, and small-cap segments: which makes them ideal for long-term investors seeking dynamic market exposure.

 Below is a comparison of the top-performing flexicap mutual funds, ranked by their 3-year returns:

-1. JM Flexicap Fund Direct Plan – Growth | 101.3% |
+| JM Flexicap Fund | 104.87 | 19.9% |

-5. Bank of India Flexi Cap Fund | 80.3% |
+| Quant Flexi Cap Fund | 104.93 | 17.2% |

-6. Franklin India Flexi Cap Fund | 79.1% |
+| Bank of India Flexi Cap | 37.14 | 22.2% |

-7. Edelweiss Flexi Cap Fund | 78.1% |
+| Edelweiss Flexi Cap Fund | 44.27 | 19.6% |

-9. ICICI Prudential Flexicap Fund | 77.9% |
+| ICICI Pru Flexicap Fund | 19.70 | 19.8% |

-Note: Returns are based on fund NAVs as of 2025 and reflect growth over the past 3 years.
+Note: Returns are based on fund NAVs as of march 2026 and reflect growth over the past 3 years.

 These funds are built to adapt to changing market conditions, offering both flexibility and growth potential in a single portfolio.
-Below is an overview of the top-performing flexi cap mutual funds in 2025, along with key details to help you make the right investment call:
+Below is an overview of the top-performing flexi cap mutual funds in 2026, along with key details to help you make the right investment call:

 JM Flexicap Fund is currently leading the pack with a 3-year return of over 100%, making it one of the top-performing flexi cap mutual funds in India.
 The fund dynamically invests across large-cap and mid-cap stocks, with a strong tilt toward high-growth opportunities.
 It’s best suited for aggressive investors seeking high returns and who are comfortable with moderate-to-high risk.